 The conflict in Ukraine

 The An-225 is based at Gostomel airport, also called Antonov airport.
 However, the airport is strategic for Russia during the conflict because it is 18 km from the outskirts of Kiev and would allow the creation of an air bridge to bring in troops.
 Thus, on 24 February, around noon, a helicopter assault was launched by the Russians, who succeeded in capturing the airport.
 By the same evening, a Ukrainian counter-attack had been repelled.
-The pilot of the plane confirmed in the evening that the aircraft was intact despite the fighting.
+The pilot of the plane confirmed in the evening that the aircraft was intact despite the fighting (article on the subject [french]).

 On 25 February, the Russian paratroopers were pushed back in the morning but in the afternoon the Russians finally regained control thanks to a ground assault and numerous bombings.
 The runway was damaged during the fighting, preventing any air operations from or to the airport.
 The Antonov company then published at around 10pm that it had no news of Mriya.
 Today, at around 11am, a video from a drone (see image below) clearly showed that the aircraft was on fire in its hangar.